-Contribution revenue includes conditional and unconditional contributions from the CARES Act, FEMA reimbursement of healthcare expenses and Employee Retention Credit (ERC) refunds.
+Contribution revenue includes conditional and unconditional contributions from FEMA reimbursement of healthcare expenses and Employee Retention Credit (ERC) refunds.
 Revenue from conditional contributions is recognized in the period the conditions are met.
-Amounts received prior to incurring qualifying expenditures are reported as refundable advances.
+Amounts received prior to incurring qualifying expenses are reported as refundable advances.
 Revenue from unconditional contributions is recognized in the period received.